urbit/docs/tutorials/arvo/arvo.md

 ### The state

 The Arvo transition function, called `+poke`,  takes the current state of Arvo and an event and outputs the new state of Arvo and the response to the event, if any.
-Here we explain how the state of Arvo is actually structured, to inform our study of `+poke`.
-First, let's review the structure of the state:
+Here we explain how the state of Arvo is structured.

 ```hoon
 ::  persistent arvo state